Speak Up: Raising Women’s Voices Within the Tech Industry

 Ensono came to Walker Sands looking to elevate its brand in a meaningful way.
 Specifically, Ensono needed a campaign that would:

-Inspired by Lin’s tweet and the importance of tech events to the IT industry, Walker Sands suggested a data report that would examine women’s presence at tech events, organizational responsibility around individual representation at conferences and how to improve conference diversity.
-But while Lin’s tweet sparked an important conversation on social media, no research on the topic existed.
+Inspired by Lin’s tweet and the importance of shedding light on women in technology, Walker Sands suggested collecting data that would examine women’s presence at tech events and their experience within the workplace.
+While Lin’s tweet sparked an important conversation on social media, no research on the topic existed.

-To collect the data necessary to capture media attention and elevate Ensono’s brand, the Walker Sands team split their research into two parts.
+To collect the data necessary to capture media attention and elevate Ensono’s brand, the Walker Sands team conducted research in the form of a conference audit (2019, 2020) and survey (2019, 2020, 2022).

-First, Walker Sands audited 18 major tech conferences around the world (e.g., CES, Mobile World Congress) to discover: 1) the number of women who have given keynote presentations, and 2) the specific accommodations conferences provided (e.g., code of conduct statements, on-site nursing rooms, etc.).
+For the 2019 and 2020 audits, Walker Sands audited 18 major tech conferences around the world (e.g., CES, Mobile World Congress) to discover: 1) the number of women who have given keynote presentations since 2016, and 2) the specific accommodations conferences provided (e.g., code of conduct statements, on-site nursing rooms, etc.).
 The teams searched for conference pamphlets from past years, placed calls to conference organizers and used tools like Wayback Machine to visit archived event webpages when information wasn’t accessible.

-To earn widespread coverage for Ensono, the launch of the report was supported by a media outreach strategy that targeted five media segments and reporter beats: women’s interests, diversity and culture, HR, tech and business.
+To earn widespread coverage for Ensono, the launch of each data-driven campaign was supported by a media outreach strategy that targeted five media segments and reporter beats: women’s interests, diversity and culture, HR, tech and business.
 Reporters received personalized outreach alongside the report and a one-pager on research methodology.

-In addition to extensive press coverage, the report sparked conversations within the community.
-Ensono’s CMO was asked to give keynotes on the Speak Up findings at two conferences, and a student at MIT reached out for advice on making MIT’s conferences more inclusive.
+Not only did the campaign generate extensive press coverage, but the report sparked conversations within the community.
+Ensono’s CMO was asked to give keynotes on the Speak Up findings at two conferences in 2019, and a student at MIT reached out for advice on making MIT’s conferences more inclusive.
 The co-founder and president of Davies + Dixon, a digital marketing firm in Seattle, wrote a letter to the editor in Crain’s Chicago Business to thank them for publishing the findings.